Have you ever wondered how construction workers manage to create perfectly level concrete floors?

 Step 4: sprinkle stones on the surface of the foundation where concrete needs to be spread.
 Use a hand tamper to tamp down the foundation.

 Step 5: prepare the concrete you need by ordering it from a concrete supplier or mixing it according to the concrete mix.
-The general concrete slab mix ratio is – cement: sand: stone: water = 1:1.18:2.63:0.41 (weight ratio)
+The general screeding concrete ratio is – cement: sand: stone: water = 1:1.18:2.63:0.41 (weight ratio)

 Step 6: pour the concrete into the formwork, preferably with two people.
 A person uses a concrete rake to lift the concrete slightly above the formwork.
 Another operator uses a hand screed to scrape the wet concrete back repeatedly according to the formwork height to scrape the concrete flat.
 If conditions exist, you can also vibrate concrete during construction.

 Step 7: after concrete screeding work, you need to hit the sides of the formwork with a hammer to remove any air bubbles and prevent a honeycomb appearance.